About Johnson Technology, Inc.

-Aviation is General Electric's largest segment, accounting for about a quarter of its total revenue.
+Aviation is General Electric's largest segment, accounting for almost 35% of its total revenue.
 Through that division, GE develops military and commercial aircraft, aircraft engines, and associated mechanical and electrical aircraft components.
 Aviation also provides maintenance, repair, and overhaul services.

-Capital offers financial products and services to clients in markets associated with GE’s industrial sectors.
+Capital (accounts for almost 10%) offers financial products and services to clients in markets associated with GE's industrial sectors.
 GE Capital Aviation Services (GECAS) provides aircraft, components, and materials in addition to financing options including operating leases, sale-leasebacks, secured debt financing, asset trading and servicing, and airframe parts management.
-GE is narrowing Capital’s focus by reducing the segment’s energy and industrial financing activities.
+GE is narrowing Capital's focus by reducing the segment's energy and industrial financing activities.

-Based in Boston, Massachusetts, General Electric has about 160 manufacturing plants in some 35 states in the US and Puerto Rico; it also operates approximately 300 plants in about 40 other countries.
+Based in Boston, Massachusetts, General Electric serves customers in over 170 countries.
+Manufacturing and service operations are carried out at about 95 manufacturing plants located in 30 states in the US and Puerto Rico and at 190 manufacturing plants located in roughly 35 other countries.
 Its vast operations are located in Africa, the Americas, Asia, Australia, Europe, and the Middle East.
-The company serves customers in more than 180 countries and generates greater than 60% of its revenue from international markets.

 Sales and Marketing

 General Electric's customers include industrial, aviation, transportation, mining, and energy companies; hospitals, medical and research facilities, and pharmaceutical and biotechnology companies; and governments.